gotgit/gotgit/en.rst

 When `git gc --auto` runs, git will check directory `.git/objects/17`, if there are over 27 loose objects in it.

 Why using subdir 17, not others?
-I guess the author Junio C Hamano show respect to Linux is elect as 17th important person in 21 century.
+I guess the author Junio C Hamano show respect to Linux be elected as 17th important person for the 20 century.
+Am I right?

 Part 3: Git harmoney
 ####################################

+This part focus on multiple users cooperation, so I call this part: Git harmoney.

 Chapter 15: Git protocol and cooperation
 **********************************************